-Fig. 11 shows a comparison of the measured and predicted runtimes of EM3D as the locality parameter is varied.
-We used an input data set with 3,200 nodes, degree 32, 100 percent nonlocal edges, 100 iterations and varied the span parameter from 1 to 15.
+100 percent non-local edges, 100 iterations and varied the span parameter from 1 to 15.
 The volume of communication inside the core communication phase is determined by the number of nodes and the degree parameters.
 The locality of communication is determined by the span parameter.
 A larger span corresponds to less locality in the communication pattern.

-Although the communication phase is similar to the asynchronous all-to-all remap phase described earlier, we observed a much larger effect in the EM3D of network contention, causing send operations to stall.
-We suspected that the cause of this contention was hotspots in the nonuniform communication pattern.
+Although the communication phase is similar to the asynchronous all-to-all remap phase described earlier, we observed a much larger effect in EM3D of network contention causing send operations to stall.
+We suspected that the cause of this contention was hotspots in the non-uniform communication pattern.
 We rewrote the core communication phase so that the message distribution was more uniform (i.e., random).
-This provided a 70 percent reduction in stall time and a 20 percent overall improvement in runtime.
-The modified results are labeled "improved" in Fig. 11.
+This provided a 70% reduction in stall time and a 20% overall improvement in runtime.
+The modified results are labeled "improved" in Figure 10.
 The remaining differences between the predicted and measured runtimes are due to further hotspots in both the synchronization and communication phases that we were unable to eliminate.